jrtberlin/aos2.0-post/README.md

    * [Calculator app with new layout](https://github.com/AsteroidOS/asteroid-calculator/pull/4)
 Improved button layout for easier operation and better legibility, especially on round displays.
    * [New wallpapers](https://github.com/AsteroidOS/asteroid-wallpapers/pull/4)
-Extending on the well recieved flatmesh design, triangulated wallpapers turned out to fit beautifully.
+Extending on the well received flatmesh design, triangulated wallpapers turned out to fit beautifully.
    * [Diamonds](https://github.com/AsteroidOS/asteroid-diamonds)
 A 2048 like game with a fresh twist.
 Suited nicely for small resolutions and displays.
    * [More translations (49 languages)](https://hosted.weblate.org/projects/asteroidos/)